Yagan: Literature and film

 Mary Durack published a fictionalised account of Yagan's life in her 1964 children's novel The Courteous Savage: Yagan of the Swan River, which was renamed Yagan of the Bibbulmun on reissue in 1976.

 The repeated beheading of Yagan's statue in 1997 prompted Aboriginal writer Archie Weller to write a short story entitled Confessions of a Headhunter.
 Weller later worked with film director Sally Riley to adapt the story into a script, and in 2000 a 35-minute movie, also named Confessions of a Headhunter, was released.
 Directed by Sally Riley, the movie won Best Short Fiction Film at the 2000 AFI Awards.
 The following year the script won the Script Award in the 2001 Western Australian Premier's Book Awards.

 In 2002, the South African-born Australian poet John Mateer published his fourth collection of poems, entitled Loanwords.
 The collection is divided into four sections, of which the third, In the Presence of a Severed Head, has Yagan as its subject.

+A two-part miniseries called Yagan, was commissioned by ABC International.
+Supported by Screen Australia, the documentary was written and directed by Kelrick Martin and produced by Derek Jowsey of Spear Point Productions, and released in 2012.
+It continues to be available on SBS On Demand.